holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # Model Selection with Large Neural Networks and Small Data
+# Is the Curse of Dimensionality a Myth?

 Highly overparameterized neural networks can display strong generalization performance, even on small datasets.